 In conclusion, they said, the chewed off corner makes a handy finger nail cleaner.

 I’m not sure if Neville ever used a tram ticket but I like to think he would have approved.

-As it happens, a few years later I met Neville’s daughter in Townsville and this is her story.
+As it happens, a few years later I met Neville’s daughter.